aviaril/obsidianBackup/college/Comp Sci/Theory/Software/TCP IP Stack.md

 - Interacts directly with software applications
 - Prepares data for transmission over the network (a process called encapsulation)
 - encrypts/decrypts data
+- removes header, other non-viewable information
 ## Transport
 - receives data from the application layer
 - responsible for end to end communication between source and destination
 - breaks data down into packets
 - each packet is assigned a post number
+- establishes communication between devices (Handshake)
+- converts this data into packets
 ## Internet
 - Controls flow and routing of traffic
 - Reassembles packets back into data
 - provides IP addresses for packet sources and destinations
+-
 ## Link
-- Sends data from internet layer
+- Receives data from internet layer
-- transmits
+- Adds MAC addresses to packets
+- Sends packets to other machines
+- Passes received data back up the stack

+errors can be checked with a checksum or with